 Here's how:

-Following this model, we launched and invested in 4 United Way Signature Pilot Programs and collaborations with fifteen existing partner programs that address identified service gaps:
+Following this model, we launch and invest in United Way Signature Programs, Pilot Programs, and collaborations with existing partner programs that address identified service gaps.

-In 2019, UWRF began the exciting process of transitioning away from a traditional, community chest model.
-We are proud of the work and impact this model facilitated in Rome & Floyd County for over sixty years, and we recognize the importance of embracing necessary change as our communities' needs and our sector evolve.
+In 2019, UWRF began the exciting process of transitioning away from a traditional community chest model and competitive grantmaking.
+We are proud of the work and impact this model facilitated in Rome & Floyd County for over sixty years, and we recognized the importance of embracing necessary change as our communities' needs and our sector evolve.

-Our 2022-2023 Community Investment Plan represents the last phase of this three-phase transition.
-At the close of 2023, UWRF will focus entirely on our two signature programs, Housing Access and Community Case Managment, as well as continuing to deliver Nonprofit & Volunteer Services and Resource & Data Services as a fundamental part of our mission.
-Any future funding investments will be made in honoring donor-designated intent and based on data-informed prioritization of community needs.
+Our 2022-2023 Community Investment Plan represented the last phase of this three-phase transition.
+Future funding investments to partner organizations will be made in honoring donor-designated intent and based on data-informed prioritization of community needs.

 ADMINISTERING FEDERAL FUNDING